How Does California FAIR Plan Insurance Work?

 A FAIR Plan can be bought with the help of an insurance broker.
 There are no options for purchasing coverage online, as you would with some private insurance companies, but you can receive a free quote.

-The California FAIR Plan website requires that you complete a form before being contacted by a professional insurance broker registered with the FAIR Plan.
+The California FAIR Plan website has a free online tool to find a broker.
+You must complete a form before being contacted by a professional insurance broker registered with the FAIR Plan.
 There is no additional cost when using a FAIR Plan insurance broker.

 The broker will typically start by helping you to obtain coverage in the traditional insurance market.
 If the search turns out to be unsuccessful, the broker should walk you through the steps for buying a home policy through the FAIR Plan.

 You can work with your broker to discuss your coverage options.
-The base policy for a FAIR Plan is limited in coverage.
-Your broker should help explain opportunities for expanding your coverage with DIC insurance policies before you finalize your purchase of a FAIR Plan policy.
+Since the base policy for a FAIR Plan is limited in coverage, your broker should help explain opportunities for expanding your coverage with DIC insurance policies before you finalize your purchase of a FAIR Plan policy.

 Does the California FAIR plan cover wildfires?